ome/omero-install/linux/test/README.md

     WEBSESSION=true ./docker-build.sh ubuntu1604_nginx

-To run the image for centOS 6 with Python 2.7 or Ubuntu/Debian, you need to pass the -w/--websession true.
+To run the image for Ubuntu/Debian, you need to pass the -w/--websession true.

 For example: